-- Attach a pressure gauge or a manometer to the manifold pressure tap on the gas valve and refer to Table 3, for correct manifold pressure. - 2.
+- 1. Follow the procedure described in the "Initial Start Up" section on page 25 to measure the static and dynamic supply gas pressures.
+Verify that the static and dynamic supply gas pressures conform to the values listed in Table 3 on page 8. - 2.
 Use this formula to "clock" the meter.
 Be sure that other gas consuming appliances are not operating during this interval.

-$(3600/T) \times H = Btuh$
+(3600/T) x H = Btuh

-T = Time in seconds to burn one cubic foot of gas.

-H = Btu's per cubic foot of gas.
+- T = Time in seconds to burn one cubic foot of gas. - H = Btu's per cubic foot of gas.